micedreams/CV/readme.md

    * Worked on
       * setting up Streamchat and adding chat moderation.
       * adding a weekly survey system, according to designs.
-      * creating a delete account button in the app.
+      * Creating a delete account button in the app.
       * Other miscellaneous UI changes throughout the app.

 1. CodeSplash (CostumeSelect) (November 2021- May 2022)